LaMiller0000/TODO-Buddy/README.md

 ### Penny - Developer
     Report 1:
         - Theorized "psudeocode gold" as in game currency
+        - Pulled project and got it working locally Report 2:
+        - Indivual learning on basics of Godot

 ### Lucius - Developer
     Report 1: